uptane/deployment-considerations/ecus.md

 Firstly, if the ECU is a Primary ECU, partial verification is not an option.
 Primaries need to perform full verification.
 For other ECUs, full verification is preferable when possible, for at least two reasons:

 1. Full verification is more secure.
 Because they do not check Image repository metadata, partial verification ECUs could be instructed to install malicious software by an attacker in possession of the Director repository's Targets key (and, of course, a way to send traffic on the relevant in-vehicle bus).
 2. Full verification ECUs can rotate keys.
-Because partial verification is designed for ECUs that can only reasonably check a single signature, they do not download or process Root metadata.
-Since the Root metadata is the mechanism for revoking and rotating signing keys for all other metadata, a partial verification ECU has no truly secure way to invalidate a signing key.
+As partial verification is designed for ECUs that can only reasonably check a single signature, they do not download or process Root metadata, which is the mechanism for revoking and rotating signing keys for all other metadata, a partial verification ECU has no truly secure way to invalidate a signing key.

 Partial verification ECUs are expected to have the Root and Targets metadata present at the time of manufacturing or installation in the vehicle.
 To update the Root metadata, the ECU SHOULD install a new image containing the metadata.
 To update the Targets metadata, the ECU SHOULD follow the steps described in the [Uptane Standard](https://uptane.github.io/papers/uptane-standard.1.1.0.html#partial_verification).
 Partial verification Secondaries MAY additionally fetch and check metadata from other roles or the Image repository if the ECU is powerful enough to process them, and the implementer wishes to take advantage of their respective security benefits.